List of Little Britain characters: Daffyd Thomas

 Catchphrases: "Everybody knows I'm the only gay in the village", "Homophobe!", "Bacardi and Coke please, Myfanwy", "I don't think so", "I'm gay!
 Get over it!", "Gay Rights...
 For Gays!"

 Daffyd /ˈdæfɪð/ Thomas, who lives in the small Welsh village of Llanddewi Brefi, is a self-proclaimed gay man who dresses in a vast variety of tight PVC and latex rubber clothing and proudly proclaims that he is "the only gay in the village".

 In fact, there is a huge gay community in his village and the surrounding area, but he refuses to acknowledge or associate with them.
 Instead, he frequently proclaims his homosexuality as a means to draw attention to himself, and has almost no (if any) homosexual experience, appearing instead to be more terrified by the thought of it than having any desire to seek it out – in Little Britain USA he exclaims "I can't have sex with a man, I'm gay!".
 There is only one sketch in which he seemed to admire a handsome man he thought was gay.
 He secretly longs to be victimised for his supposed homosexuality and often brands anyone who speaks to him as homophobic (even if all they said was "Hello").

 Daffyd is frequently shown to be very ignorant, and prone to making offensive and politically incorrect statements about other homosexuals.
 He claims that "lesbians don't count" and tells another that she is "far too attractive" to be a lesbian.
-He spends most of his time in the village pub talking to barmaid and best friend, Myfanwy.
+He spends most of his time in the village pub talking to barmaid and best friend, Myfanwy (played by Ruth Jones).
 Myfanwy (who is later revealed to be in a lesbian relationship herself with girlfriend Rhiannon) is eager to help him with his apparent disengaged love life, and encourages him to meet other gay men or groups, all of whom he rejects or insults.
 She continues to try to help him despite his repeated bluntness; many sketches end with him leaving his local pub after claiming that his village is completely homophobic.

 He also has a habit of organising gay-related events (such as a gay society) and then refusing other gays entry (by simply declaring that they are not genuinely gay).
 He has a mother (played by Ruth Madoc), and father who are not bothered by his self-proclaimed homosexuality, much to his chagrin; they in fact have many gay relatives.
 In Little Britain Abroad, he is shocked to learn from Myfanwy that his mother is in love with her aunt, and he even has a gay brother named Dewi (played by James Corden), who has a Spanish boyfriend named Pedro.
 In the final episode of Series 3, he decides to leave Llandewi Brefi for London because he felt he was an out gay man.
 However, he decided not to go, because he learnt from Myfanwy what a gay man could do in London.